Process Mapping basics

 Best practices

-• Who does it: Use role
+• Who does it: Use roles to assign these actions to someone

 Describe why it happens